whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - Cultivate Your Spiritual Strength.md

 ### Finding the Courage to Release What Doesn't Work

 Giving up old beliefs is hard.
-Even Jesus Christ needed 40 days alone in the desert before he could fully confront the urge to seek wealth and power that his unhealthy culture instilled in him, and instead choose a path of service.
+Even Jesus Christ needed 40 days alone in the desert before he could fully confront the urge to seek wealth and power that his unhealthy nation instilled in him, and instead choose a path of service.
 After his transformation, he began a ministry that went on to inspire others for 2,000 years.

 This kind of transformation seems common among activists and spiritual leaders.
-When you grow up in an unhealthy culture, you may be taught all kinds of hurtful or wrong things -- perhaps you learned that obedience is good and people are basically bad or naturally selfish (addressed in Chapters 7 and 9), that some people are worse than others or deserve to suffer (Chapter 10), that political and religious authorities serve the people (Chapter 8, 12 and 13), or that you live in a free society (Chapter 6).
+When you grow up in an unhealthy nation, you may be taught all kinds of hurtful or wrong things -- perhaps you learned that obedience is good and people are basically bad or naturally selfish (addressed in Chapters 7 and 9), that some people are worse than others or deserve to suffer (Chapter 10), that political and religious authorities serve the people (Chapter 8, 12 and 13), or that you live in a free society (Chapter 6).

 But in order for Jesus Christ, Don Cox, Bogaletch Gebre, and many other spiritual leaders to truly serve their people, they had to go through transformations that helped them accept the truth and release the beliefs and attitudes that they knew were not working.